hse-project/rfcs/rfcs/hse/0003-wal-design.md

 got completely written into an WAL file, WAL replay can reconstitute this information by parsing all the WAL records in the WAL file of interest.

-In this alternative, the WAL buffer space reclamation is much simpler, as the tx mutations are written into WAL as they occur and WAL doesn't need to wait for the txs to resolve prior to reclaiming it.
+The WAL buffer space reclamation is simpler as the tx mutations are written into WAL as they occur and WAL doesn't need to wait for the txs to resolve prior to reclaiming it.

-**_Alternative-2:_**

-The other alternative is to have WAL persist only committed transactions.
-Here WAL maintains its own transaction pending list for a live KVDB.
-After a transaction commits, its kv-mutations are written in the next durability interval.
-Aborted transactions are never written into the WAL files.

-This alternative simplifies WAL disk space reclamation as the WAL file(s) associated with a dgen can be safely discarded post ingest, as it contains only committed transaction kv-tuples.
-**TODO:** Possible only if c0 ingests all committed kv-tuples in a c0kvms including kv-tuples that got committed after a c0kvms is frozen.

-The disadvantage with this approach is that it complicates WAL buffer space reclamation.
-The WAL buffer need to stay around until all active transactions in it has been resolved, i.e., either committed and written to the WAL files or aborted by the client/LC.
-This increases memory consumption, complicates the logging path which is highly performance sensitive, and duplicates LC's functionality.

-**_Recommendation:_**
-My vote is for Alternative-1 as it keeps the logging path both cleaner and straightforward.
 The WAL replay path becomes a bit complicated, however, it's worth the additional time/space complexity for a rare crash/replay scenario.

 #### cN ingest